kartoza/rir-dashboard/documentation/docs/tutorial/administrator_tutorial.md

 🧑‍🏫 Once you’ve signed in as an admin user, you will be redirected back to the home page which contains various instances.
 To create a new instance, select the dropdown menu next to your username and click on **Django Admin**.
 Once you’re on the Site Administration page, scroll down until you find **Instances**.

 👨‍🏫 Click on the **+Add** button on the right-hand side of the Instances screen.
 Add the name of the new instance that you would like to create, a description, as well as the icon file.
 The icon file in most cases would be a flag of the country for the instance.
-Once you have added all information, click **Save**.
+Once you have added all of the information, click **Save**.

 ![Creating a New Instance](../assets/screencasts/new-instance.gif "Creating a New Instance")